cloudyyoung/cloudyyoung/README.md

 <img src="https://s2.loli.net/2022/01/04/8yds15lXVGNmkAw.jpg" style="width: 50%; text-align: center;" align="right" />

-- 🔭 I’m currently working on my mental status
+- 🔭 I’m currently working on my mental status and new life
 - 🌱 I’m currently researching on myself awareness
 - 🤔 Too many side-projects in my queue of "waiting for updates"...
 - 📫 How to reach me: Email on profile